oscarotero/form-manager/README.md

 ### CollectionMultiple

-If you need different types of values in your collection, CollectionMultiple is the solution:
+If you need different types of values in your collection, CollectionMultiple is the answer:

 ```php
 //Create a collectionMultiple container